-The effective date is the date of filing the application in South Africa, or the priority date, or the release date - the date is was first made available to the public, whichever is earlier.
+The effective date is the date of filing the application in South Africa, or the priority date, or the release date (i.e. the date it was first made available to the public), whichever is earlier.

-Duration and Maintenance
+Duration and maintenance

 The duration of the registration of an aesthetic design is 15 years and a functional design is 10 years.
 A renewal fee will be applicable from the third year after registration to maintain the design registration.